Codeneer69/Calculator/README.md

-# team-code
+# Calculator in python
-code here awesome
+Hey </coders> here is Calculator in python.